uNetworking/uWebSockets/tests/README.md

 This folder holds some unit tests and a smoke test.
 These are run by GitHub Actions on every push.
 There are more tests in fuzzing, benchmarks folders and elsewhere.

 * We test with 500+ **standards conformance tests** known as the Autobahn|Testsuite where we get a full perfect score.
 * In the fuzzing folder you will find extensive **security fuzz testing** under AddressSanitizer, MemoySanitizer, UndefinedBehaviorSanitizer executed by Google on a daily basis.
+We also fuzz a short while as part of GitHub Actions.
+* HTTP standards conformance tests are run on every commit, testing fragmenation, invalid chars, and the like.
 * In benchmarks folder you can find **performance testing** - we've done extensive performance testing of every commit since before we even had a single line of code.
 * A set of **integration smoke tests** for testing basic features against real-world "web browsers" (Deno, Node.js and Bun are the "web browsers").
 * And of course in this folder you can find the very **module unit tests** that check individual modules.